ckeditor/ckeditor4/tests/plugins/listblock/manual/rightclick.md

 	### Expected result:

+	Focus remains on the first option.

-	Focus is moved to the clicked option.
+	WARNING: it's best to check it using arrow keys, as visible focus indicator (background + outline) can be in fact moved to the clicked option.

 	### Unexpected result: